How to Make Iron On Transfers

-If you aren't concerned about the flipping the image over to read correctly when you iron it on (it will be facing in the opposite direction from how it looks on the page), simply print out your page onto a sheet of iron on transfer paper and then follow the paper manufacturer's directions to transfer the graphic to your fabric.
+If you aren't concerned about flipping the image over to read correctly when you iron it on (it will be facing in the opposite direction from how it looks on the page), simply print out your page onto a sheet of iron on transfer paper and then follow the manufacturer's directions to transfer the graphic to your fabric using your home iron.

 If you have a sheet of graphics ready to make into iron ons, you can just print the whole page onto the transfer paper then trim away each image as you're ready to place and iron it onto your fabric.

 2. Add Text to Your Iron On - Create a text box or picture box centered on document where you want to position your words and insert your lettering.

 You may need to use Word Art if you want to flip the letters using the word processing program.

 Create a separate text box for your clip art, and size it to fit the way you like.
 Insert your clip art into the box and he clip art should automatically resize smaller to the dimensions of the text box.